abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 ### 0x6X - `INC RR`
 Increment.
 Increases the register `RR` by 1.
 ### 0x7X - `ISZ RR A` (2-byte)
 Increment Conditional.
-Jumps to address `A` if register `R` is not zero.
+Jumps to address `A` if register `RR` is not zero.
 Otherwise, continues.
 Note: If `ISZ` is stored on the last byte of the current ROM chip, the address will be on the *next* ROM chip as opposed to the current one.
 ### 0x8X - `ADD RR`
 Add.
 Adds register `RR` to the accumulator with carry.
 ### 0x9X - `SUB RR`